jcgsr/jun-InstrumentalEnglish/_posts/aula-19.md

 c) Yesterday, night, today

+d) never, always, often, sometimes
 **Æ2** - Leia:

 Today is a new day.
 This week I walk home.
-I this year, it is a good year.
-In the morning, I like to walk.
-The afternoon is for work, and in the evening, I like to wear my jacket.
+I like this year, it is a good year.
+In the morning, I always like to walk.
+The afternoon is never for work, and in the evening, I always like to wear my jacket.
 I often wear my pajamas at night.
-Today I feel different from yesterday, and I feel what comes tomorrow.
+Today I feel different from yesterday, and I sometimes feel what comes tomorrow.
 I have ten dollars this morning.
 We have work this night.
 I have vacation this month.
 What comes tomorrow?
 The best part of my day is the evening.

 **Æ3** - Escreva em inglês:

 Hoje é um novo dia.
 Esta semana, vou a pé para casa.
 Este ano, é um bom ano.
 De manhã, gosto de caminhar.
-A tarde é para trabalhar e, à noite, gosto de usar meu casaco.
+A tarde é sempre para trabalhar e, à noite, às vezes gosto de usar meu casaco.
 Frequentemente, eu uso meu pijama à noite.
-Hoje me sinto diferente de ontem e sinto o que vem amanhã.
+Hoje me sinto diferente de ontem e nunca sinto o que vem amanhã.
 Tenho dez dólares esta manhã.
 Temos trabalho esta noite.
 Tenho férias este mês.
 O que vem amanhã?
 A melhor parte do meu dia é a noite.